What Does the Biological Approach Say About Gender Differences?

 - For the same reason, many studies have been conducted on young children to see whether they and their brains act differently based on their sex.

 - The research made by Connellan et al. (2000) showed that newborn girls were far more interested in faces (suggesting superior social skills), whilst newborn boys were more excited by mechanical items (suggesting superior spatial and logical thinking).

 Chromosomes: The Fundamental Cause of Gender Differences

 Humans typically have 23 pairs of chromosomes (totaling 46) and on the two 23rd chromosomes the DNA that decides whether a newly fertilised ovum (egg) becomes a male or female is found.

-- If the sperm that fertilised the ovum is carrying a Y chromosome, then the zygote (the name given to an egg that has just been fertilised) will contain both an X and a Y chromosome and the baby will be a boy.
+- If the sperm that fertilised the ovum is carrying a Y chromosome, then the zygote (the name given to an egg that has just been fertilised) will contain both an X and a Y chromosome and the resulting baby will be a boy.

 - If the sperm carried an X chromosome then the zygote will have two X chromosomes (XX) and become a girl.

 - The above statements are empirical facts, and so we know that at its very core, the cause of most physical differences in men and women is due to biological differences in DNA.

 At first, the embryo (the name given to a zygote that has started to develop) has the same sex organs whether or not it has XY or XX chromosomes.
-But 6 weeks after conception and the Y chromosome in males results in changes that lead to the gonads becoming testicles.
+However, 6 weeks after conception, the Y chromosome in males results in changes that lead to the gonads becoming testicles.
 If the Y chromosome isn't present (and the zygote has XX chromosomes) then the gonads become ovaries.

-This idea that both males and females start off with the same sex organs is where the common 'fact' that 'all men were once women' comes from.
+This fact, that both males and females start off with the same sex organs, is where the common idea that 'all men were once women' comes from.